sonatype-nexus-community/circleci-nancy-orb/inline-orb/README.md

 # test-circleci-nancy-orb

-The existence of this project is evidence of "room for improvement" in the Orb development process, and/or my ignorance of a "better way" to do it.
+The existence of this sub-folder README.md is evidence of "room for improvement" in the Orb development process, and/or my ignorance of a "better way" to do it.

 If you use a "real" orb (not-inline, but rather imported via the `orbs` section of